EJEP/rpi-xmas/README.md

 # RPi Xmas

 This will document the various christmas trees I own which mount on Raspberry Pis, i.e. how to mount them along with code to use them.
 May also contain code to run them on various microcontrollers.
+More detailed documentation for each board is in the respective subdirectories.

 # GPIO Xmas Tree